gzjiayi/gzjiayi/README.md

 Hello!
 My name is Grace and I am currently a first-year computer engineering student.
-I enjoy coding and have a bit of experience with Python, Java, and C++.
+I enjoy coding and have experience with Python, Java, and C++.